The Truth About Overcrowding and the New Rules for Machu Picchu Entry Tickets

 - Restrooms.
 There is one restroom at the main entry to Machu Picchu.
 An increase in visitors means an increase in sewage.

 - Hotels.
 The village of Aguas Calientes is accessible only by train and has limited room for growth.
 Actually, no room for expansion.
 Hotels are basic.
 If you don't mind paying extra, there are a few 4* and couple of 5* hotels.
 What you need to know about hotels near Machu Picchu.

 - Trains.
 Perurail added a couple more runs between Ollantaytambo and Machu Picchu in the morning.

 There is one bathroom at the main entry.
 The cost to use the bano doubled from 1 sol per person to 2 soles per person in 2018.
 Let's say that each visitor powdered their nose once per day.
 The revenue in 2017 would be $411,863 USD.
 Beginning in 2018, it's now 2 soles per person.
 Here's a fun fact.
 More than half the visitors to Machu Picchu are female, hovering around 52%.

 Are the Authorities Doing a Better Job of Managing the Visitor Experience?

 - The key to the answer to this question is determined by how well people are prepared.
 If you expect long lines to board the bus and enter the bathroom, visitors seem inclined to accept the terms and prepare themselves mentally.
-But they do have a limit.
-How much are you prepared to pay to suffer?

 - Some say yes and some say no. I say they are not managing the visitor experience at all.
 The least they could do is add a couple more buses and build another restroom.
 Tour operators are doing the best they can to prepare people for their visit to Machu Picchu.
 It's not just a matter of booking trains, tickets and buses.
 Now we have to plan around long waiting lines for buses, food and restrooms.